energymon/energymon/osp/README.md

 You need an ODROID Smart Power device with a USB connection.

 This implementation depends on [hidapi](https://github.com/signal11/hidapi/).
-On Ubuntu 14.04 LTS and newer, just install `libhidapi-dev`.
+On Debian-based Linux (including Ubuntu 14.04 LTS and newer), install the `libhidapi-dev` package.
+On macOS, use Homebrew to install `hidapi`.

 ### Linux Privileges